EngYazeedFahad/Power-Load-Prediction-in-Buildings-Using-Machine-Learning-Regression-Models/README.md

 ##  Overview

 This project tackles the critical challenge of predicting energy demands (heating and cooling loads) for buildings.
-Traditional simulation tools (e.g., EnergyPlus) are complex and costly (>$5,000/year).
+Traditional simulation tools are complex and costly (>$5,000/year).
 This solution uses a **Gradient Boosting Regressor** trained on the [UCI Energy Efficiency Dataset](https://archive.ics.uci.edu/dataset/242/energy+efficiency) to provide instant, accurate predictions based on fundamental building design parameters.

 The model's standout feature is its ability to generate **prediction intervals** (5th-95th percentile), offering a data-driven measure of uncertainty crucial for risk-aware engineering decisions.